 For full details on accommodation options, please click here.

-Do any cabins contain bunk beds?
+Do any rooms contain bunk beds?

 In line with Australian standards, P&O Cruises strongly recommends that children under the age of 9 do not occupy or play in an upper berth bunk bed.